Holiday Pay: The Complete Guide for Employers

 Don’t let holiday pay wipe you out…PayFit automates some of the most complex areas of payroll, including holiday pay, so you can finally put your feet up!

-But PayFit automatically looks back up to 104 weeks to retrieve 52 weeks of pay you can use, then calculates the average daily rate for you.
+But PayFit automatically looks back up to 104 weeks to retrieve 52 weeks of pay you can use, as confirmed by recent legislation, then calculates the average daily rate for you.
 It’s all automatic, which means no tricky spreadsheets or manual calculations.
 Simply switch on the toggle - either at company level or employee level - and the rest is done for you.

 Plus, whenever an employee logs annual leave, their payslip gets updated, including the rate used to calculate their holiday pay.
 So if they take multiple holidays in the same month, they’ll see each different rate that’s been used on their payslip.
 In addition to this, they can view a breakdown of their holiday pay calculations on their PayFit employee portal.
 Now that’s smart payroll.